Flo-R1der/paperless-nextcloud-sync/README.md

 # Paperless-ngx to Nextcloud Real-Time Synchronization via WebDAV

 This Docker image mounts a remote WebDAV source and synchronizes the data from `/mnt/source` to the mounted WebDAV drive in real-time.
-It is specifically designed for Nextcloud but may also work with other cloud systems that use WebDAV.
+It is designed for Nextcloud but also proven to work with other cloud systems:

+✔ Nextcloud (tested version 30.0)
+✔ ownCloud (tested version 10.15)
+✔ OpenCloud (tested version 2.3)
+✔ web.de smartdrive (tested in 2025-05)

 ## Why this Project?
 This project provides a seamless way to connect Paperless and Nextcloud, overcoming limitations found in other solutions.
 It fulfills the following key requirements: